diamond-diadem/diamond-diadem.github.io/content/en/codes/scientific-computing/xtb.md

 <div align="justify">

-**XTB** is an open-source scientific computing software designed to perform atomistic simulations in the field of quantum chemistry.
-It can be used, in particular, for geometry optimization or molecular dynamics.
-XTB is parameterized for a large part of the periodic table, up to Radon (Rn, Z=86).
+**xTB** is an open-source scientific computing software designed to perform atomistic simulations in the field of quantum chemistry.
+It can be used, in particular, for geometry optimization or molecular dynamics. xTB is parameterized for a large part of the periodic table, up to Radon (Rn, Z=86).

 </div>